This topic describes what a service-linked role is and how to create, delete, and monitor one.

 Query by event type:

-AliyunServiceEventand filter by the Operator field for a specific service-linked role name.
-This allows you to query all actions performed by that SLR.
+Set the event type to AliyunServiceEvent and filter by Operator Name using a specific service-linked role name.
+This allows you to query the operations performed by that SLR.

 FAQ